-The Passover meal marks beginning of the week-long “Feast of Unleavened Bread”.
-Israel was commanded to eat unleavened bread, matzo bread with no yeast (hametz) in it, for a whole week.
-So Jewish people in Israel have been crunching their way through multiple square sheets of matzo bread and looking wistfully at the closed bakery sections for a while now.
+The Passover meal marks the beginning of the week-long “Feast of Unleavened Bread”.
+Israel was commanded to eat unleavened bread (matzo bread with no yeast, no hametz in it) for a whole week.
+So Jewish people in Israel have to crunch their way through multiple square sheets of matzo bread, looking wistfully at the closed bakery sections for quite some time.
 But what does it mean?
 The most obvious answer is a reminder of the swift exodus from Egypt, when there was no time for the bread to rise.
 But there is one small problem with that explanation…

 “During the first month in the evening of the fourteenth day of the month, you are to eat matzot [unleavened bread], until the evening of the twenty-first day of the month.
 For seven days no hametz [leaven] is to be found in your houses, for whoever eats hametz, that soul will be cut off from the congregation of Israel, whether he is an outsider or one who is born in the land.
 You are to eat no hametz; in all your houses you are to eat matzot.”
 (18-20)

 It’s a little bit confusing as to what it is that God is getting at, and why removal of leaven is so important.
 As is the case in many situations, the New Testament sheds light on the matter for us.